engineyard/ey-cloud-recipes/cookbooks/sphinx/README.md

 ey-cloud-recipes/sphinx
 ========================

-A chef recipe for enabling sphinx on the EY AppCloud.
+an older and deprecated chef recipe for enabling sphinx on Engine Yard's AppCloud.
+This recipe was originally written for the Legacy Deploy method, there are several [other][1] [recipes][2] [out][3] there that may work better for you.

 Dependencies
 ============